ArielHorwitz/botroyale/docs/guides/bots/custom_battles.md

 ...
 ```

-The `botroyale.api.bots.bot_getter` function has many options, but we are only interested in the *selection* argument to select which bots play.
-We also set *include_testing* to true so that no bots will get filtered.
+The `botroyale.api.bots.BotSelection` object has many configuration options, but we are only interested in the *selection* argument to select which bots play.

 When running the script now (with only the `"random"` bot selected), we should only ever see draws and `"random"` bots winning because they are the only ones playing.
 The battle will run very quickly because they are extremely simple bots (<0.1 ms calculation time per step).
 Depending on the map and the bots, battles may take far, far longer.